inidun/unesco_data_collection/README.md

 # unesco_data_collection
-Script and code related to collecting and curating UNESCO data.
+Scripts and code related to collecting and curating the UNESCO Courier corpus.

-## Courier

-Code related to extracting and curating data for the Courier corpus.

 ## Scripts
 ### Export tagged issues